 Taking an excessive amount of Xanax can result in a poisoning effect.
 This can be fatal, especially if Xanax isn’t the only drug ingested.
 Sometimes, illicit benzos are cut with other, considerably more potent drugs like fentanyl.
 If adverse reactions occur after somebody has taken Xanax, the most crucial information comes from knowing how much was ingested and from where it came.

 If Xanax abuse has caused a major disruption in your life, professional help is the most certain, stable means of treatment.
-At California Centers for Recovery, we offer a safe, effective benzo detox program in Manhattan Beach, CA. Our treatment plans are constructed from the ground up around each patient’s strengths and needs.
+At California Centers for Recovery, we offer a safe, effective benzo detox program in the South Bay Area.
+Our treatment plans are constructed from the ground up around each patient’s strengths and needs.